OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Install/Linux.md

     x11-drivers/OpenTabletDriver-bin ~amd64
     ```

-3. Run the following command
+3. Install the package with the following command

     ```bash
-    # Install the OpenTabletDriver package
     sudo emerge OpenTabletDriver-bin
     ```